edreamleo/python-to-coffeescript/README.md

 This is the readme file for python_to_coffeescript.py.
-It explains what the script does, why I created it, how to use the script.
+It explains what the script does, why I created it, and how to use the script.
 A last section explains why the code is as it is and how it may evolve.
 Full source code for the script is in its [github repository](https://github.com/edreamleo/python-to-coffeescript).
 This script is offered under the terms of [Leo's MIT License](http://leoeditor.com/license.html).

 ### Overview